 Ashtanga Yoga Okinawa

 The term Ashtanga comes from sanskrit and means eight-limbs.
 It refers to eight folded path from which practice of Yoga is build.
 Physical practice of asanas is merely one of the eight limbs.
-Ashtanga Yoga Okinawa puts emphasis on all the limbs of this age old tradition.
+In Ashtanga Yoga Okinawa the emphasis is on all the limbs of this age old tradition.

-Taught according to the lineage passed on from Tirumalai Krishnamacharya, the father of modern Yoga.
+Taught according to the lineage passed on from Tirumalai Krishnamacharya, considered as a father of modern Yoga.

 “The moment I say, I am a Yogi – I am not a Yogi!”